jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-The greatest obstacle to discovery is not ignorance - it is the illusion of knowledge.
+Knowledge is knowing that a tomato is a fruit.
+Wisdom is knowing not to put it in a fruit salad.
-- Daniel J. Boorstin
+- Brian O'Driscoll

-Updated on: [12/22/2021]
+Updated on: [12/23/2021]
 <!-- #quoteEnd -->
 </pre>